 For all these reasons, and more, waiting on an inheritance that may never come is not a sound financial strategy.
-And yet, an Ipsos Reid survey found 35 per cent of Canadians are counting on money left behind in a will to fund their futures.
-This category of people, known as “waiters”, could be setting themselves up for financial failure, wealth management professionals warn.
+And yet, an Ipsos Reid survey found 35 percent of Canadians are counting on money left behind in a Will to fund their futures.
+This category of people, known as “waiters”, could be setting themselves up for financial failure.

 “There’s peril in waiting,” says Leanne Kaufman, head of RBC Royal Trust, RBC Wealth Management.
 “You don’t know what that money will need to do between now and the time it turns into an inheritance.”